Code-Institute-Submissions/Ray-yar-piggame_NovResub/README.md

     - This part shows the whole informations about player one.
 When the turn get on the player one the background will be white.

-    - Player name is also dynamic, because it gets the user name from a prompt and then it will set the name.
-If the name section was null the default name will be set to "Player One".
+    - Player name is also dynamic, because it gets the user name from a prompt by javascript and then it will set the name.
+If the name section was null the default name will be set to "Player One" or "Player two".

         ![Player one](.docs/player_1.png)